Our Lady of Carmel Cathedral, Cartago

 The temple follows the Roman or Latin rite and is the seat of the diocese of Cartago in Costa Rica (Dioecesis Carthaginensis in Costa Rica) that was created in May 2005 by the then Pope Benedict XVI through the bull "Saepe contingit".
-This is one of the 2 most important churches of the town, with the Basilica of Our Lady of the Angels (Basílica de Nuestra Señora de Los Ángeles).
+This temple is one of the 2 most important churches of the town, with the Basilica of Our Lady of the Angels (Basílica de Nuestra Señora de Los Ángeles).

-Its history dates back to the parish church which was built between 1954 and 1960 being the local priest for that moment Enrique Bolaños.
-Currently, it is under the pastoral responsibility of the Bishop José Francisco Ulloa Rojas.
+Its history dates back to the parish church, which was built between 1954 and 1960 with Enrique Bolaños as the local priest during that time.
+Currently, it is under the pastoral responsibility of Bishop José Francisco Ulloa Rojas.